-Likewise, Roger has also performed the song at Queen’s gigs with Adam Lambert (without Adam involved), such as at Montreal on 17 July 2017, Cologne in 2018, Vancouver on 10 July 2019 & Toronto on 28 July 2019.
-And he’s continued to do drum solos at the concerts, which have now become drum battles with his son Rufus Taylor or with Tyler Warren from Queen Extravaganza.
+Likewise, Roger has also performed the song at Queen’s gigs with Adam Lambert (without Adam involved), of which there are various examples on my album playlist.
+And he’s continued to do drum solos at those concerts, which have now become drum battles with his son Rufus Taylor or with Tyler Warren from Queen Extravaganza.

 Written by John Deacon

 John’s only song on this album, and just his second in the Queen catalogue to this point, is a gorgeous pop ballad dedicated to his wife, Veronica Tetzlaff, whom he married on the 18th January 1975, the year of the album’s release.
 So it’s easy to see why the subject was strong in his mind.
 It’s a song we can all relate to and appreciate when thinking about the people we love most, as it expresses wonderful sentiments.